binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Doppelganger images
 ![](images/ThreatTags/average-common-average-severe.png)

 Beware of doppelganger images that will be available for all to consume, similar to [doppelganger packages](#web-applications-countermeasures-consuming-free-and-open-source-keeping-safe-doppelganger-packages) that we discuss in the Web Applications chapter.
-These can contain a huge number of packages and code to hide malware in a Docker image.
+These can contain a huge number of packages and code that can be used to hide malware in a Docker image.

 #### The Default User is Root {#vps-identify-risks-docker-the-default-user-is-root}
 ![](images/ThreatTags/easy-common-veryeasy-moderate.png)